-Project Name, Duration, Funding and Scope Key Components Expected Outcomes Lessons learned World Bank.
+Project Name, Duration, Funding and Scope Key Components Expected Outcomes Lessons learned • World Bank.
 1995.
 India - Madhya Pradesh Forestry Project.
-5 years (1995 to 1999) US \$ 58 million equivalent The main beneficiaries of the project were tribal people and forest fringe villages belonging to the poorest sections of the society.
-The project incorporated specific measures to safeguard the interest of the landless and the women, through participation in village communities, employment preference and gender sensitive monitoring Assist the Government of Madhya Pradesh in forestry sector development through: Management development to improve forestry management by changing the approach of MPFD.
-Forest development involving (a) Promotion of natural forest regeneration by enrichment planting and improved silvicultural practices (b) Village resource development programmes based on participatory training Extension technology and research programmes with specific provisions for infrastructure and facilities Biodiversity conservation through improved management of 12 high priority protected areas The project was expected to: Increase the production of NTFP and animal products directly or indirectly and supply of wood to forest based industries.
+53 5 years (1995 to 1999) US \$ 58 million equivalent The main beneficiaries of the project were tribal people and forest fringe villages belonging to the poorest sections of the society.
+The project incorporated specific measures to safeguard the interest of the landless and the women, through participation in village communities, employment preference and gender sensitive monitoring Assist the Government of Madhya Pradesh in forestry sector development through: • Management development to improve forestry management by changing the approach of MPFD. • Forest development involving (a) Promotion of natural forest regeneration by enrichment planting and improved silvicultural practices (b) Village resource development programmes based on participatory training • Extension technology and research programmes with specific provisions for infrastructure and facilities • Biodiversity conservation through improved management of 12 high priority protected areas The project was expected to: Increase the production of NTFP and animal products directly or indirectly and supply of wood to forest based industries.
 Natural regeneration on 1, 60,000 hectares of forest land, ensuring participation of 1140 village communities in forest management.
-Establish village resource development programmes and Eco development programmes.
-The economic rate of return for the project as a whole, in terms of direct forestry outputs and research component was estimated at 11.5% and the donor agency, to mobilise villagers support to resource conservation.
-Flaws in the legal and incentive framework need to be addressed.
-The banks involvement in the forest sector needs to be seen in the larger and longer term in context of poverty reduction and its monitoring.
-GEF- India Eco development Project.
+Establish village resource development programmes and Eco development programmes and Ero development programmes.
+The economic rate of return for the project as a whole, in terms of direct forestry outputs and research component was estimated at 11.5% The important lessons learned were • A long-term commitment is needed by the Government and the donor agency, to mobilise villagers support to resource conservation. • Flaws in the legal and incentive framework need to be addressed. • The banks involvement in the forest sector needs to be seen in the larger and longer term in context of poverty reduction and its monitoring. • GEF- India Eco development Project.
 The project objectives were: The output consisted of: Broadening the focus of PA The lessons learned from the project were